realdavidalad/ebulk-php/README.md

 ### Send SMS

-You can either send sms in JSON format or XML format
+You can either send sms in JSON format or XML format.

 #### In JSON Format
 ```php